Skip to content

 AquaSpy for potatoes

-With a Crophesy monthly app subscription, you receive a free simple, three-sensor, wireless, soil moisture probe.
+With a Crophesy annual subscription, you receive a free simple, three-sensor, wireless, soil moisture probe.
 Place these rugged, water-tight probes throughout your potato field and connect them to the app via your smartphone.

 Then you can instantly monitor soil and crop health for all of your potatoes.
 And if you want to test the soil in other areas, you can quickly and easily move the moisture probe, which is battery-powered and provides season-long insight.